dmorl/MichiganCOVID/README.md

 * Column: CS
 * Description: Probable COVID cases across Michigan between the ages of 0 to 19
 * Values: Integer
-* Missing values: Lack of probable deceased cases at the time of the report represented as "0"
+* Missing values: Lack of probable deceased cases at the time of the report represented as "0" <br />
+Note: As of 2020-08-02, this category was split into 2 categories: ages 0 to 9 and ages 10 to 19.
+In order to preserve ability to compare across dates, these two categories are now summed in the dataset

 PC_20_29
 * Column: CT